-- High dropout rate at Secondary level: Vocational Education is presently offered at senior secondary level but the students at this level aspire for higher education - At present, the vocational system doesn't put much emphasis on the academic skills, resulting in lower incidences of vertical mobility. - There is a lack of participation by private players in the field of vocational education. - Vocationalization of education is not in tune with industry needs.
-There is mismatch between skills requirement of the world of work and skills produced by VET. - The system caters mainly to the needs of traditional manufacturing sector, which represents less than 10 % of the total workforce.
-The requirements of modern high-tech industries and services sectors as well as those of unorganized sector are not properly taken care of. - There is a lack of opportunities for continuous skill upgradation. - There is no clear provision of certifications and degrees for the unorganized/informal sector. - Challenges faced by ITCs and ITIs are poor quality trainers and outdated infrastructure.
-Inadequate budget provision for raw material, consumables and maintenance in most of the ITIs. - · Inadequate involvement of stakeholders in the design and implementation of the training programmes.
+- High dropout rate at Secondary level: Vocational Education is presently offered at senior secondary level but the students at this level aspire for higher education - ∠At present, the vocational system doesn't put much emphasis on the academic skills, resulting in lower incidences of vertical mobility. - ∠There is a lack of participation by private players in the field of vocational education. - ∠ Vocationalization of education is not in tune with industry needs.
+There is mismatch between skills requirement of the world of work and skills produced by VET. - ∠The system caters mainly to the needs of traditional manufacturing sector, which represents less than 10 % of the total workforce.
+The requirements of modern high-tech industries and services sectors as well as those of unorganized sector are not properly taken care of. - ∠There is a lack of opportunities for continuous skill upgradation. - ∠There is no clear provision of certifications and degrees for the unorganized/informal sector. - Challenges faced by ITCs and ITIs are poor quality trainers and outdated infrastructure.
+Inadequate budget provision for raw material, consumables and maintenance in most of the ITIs.